MikelMNJ/starter-app/README.md

 ];
 ```

-When you pass **authenticate**, the `buildRoutes()` function will require the JSON Web Token as the first argument or access to the route will be denied.
+When you pass **authenticate**, the `makeRoutes()` function will require the JSON Web Token as the first argument or access to the route will be denied.
 In the event that denial &mdash; due to a missing authToken, or invalid authToken &mdash; occurs, the user will be redirect to "/login" by default.
-If your authentication page is not "/login" a second path string can be passed to override the default redirect path: `buildRoutes(authToken, "/your-login-route")`.
+If your authentication page is not "/login" a second path string can be passed to override the default redirect path: `makeRoutes(authToken, "/your-login-route")`.

 See the the full route controller and build function in *controllers/routesController.js*.